EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/Scripts/README.md

 # CpG Brain–Peripheral Concordance Database

-This repository contains two Python scripts that extract published brain–peripheral DNA methylation concordance data and assemble the results into a searchable Excel workbook.
+This repository contains two Python scripts that extract published matched brain DNAm with peripheral DNAm (tissue concordance data) and assemble the results into a searchable Excel workbook.

 ## Scripts